hung-christie/blender-python/README.md

 # blender-python
 This is a project to teach basic python coding through Blender, a free and open-source 3D computer graphics software that can create animated films, visual effects, art, 3D printed models, motion graphics, interactive 3D applications, virtual reality, and computer games.
 Whether you're a Blender expert or an avid Python coder (of which I was neither when I first started undertaking this project), hopefully at the end of this we'll be able to produce a simple, but useful visualization of population pyramids from different countries!
-In the process, hopefully you'll be familiar with:
+The goal is to learn:
 * the basics of Blender
 * the basics of coding in Python
 * 3D visualization using a powerful computer science tool and computer graphics software.